Efficiency of band edge optical transitions of 2D monolayer materials: A high-throughput computational study: Results and discussion

 \section{Results and discussion}

-\subsection{Momentum matrix elements:}
+\subsection{Momentum matrix elements}

-As a first step, we have computed the momentum matrix elements, denoted as $\mathbf{p}_{cv,\mathbf{k}}$, between the valence and conduction band edges based on the electronic band structure of \ac{2DMs}.
-These matrix elements are essential for understanding optical emission due to the recombination of charge carriers between \ac{CBE} and \ac{VBE}.
-Our study specifically focuses on direct band gap \ac{2DMs}.
-In general, band degeneracies may arise at the band edges.
-In the presence of such degeneracies, we consider all possible transitions between the groups of bands that conform the \ac{CBE} and \ac{VBE} as follows:
+As an initial step, we have computed the momentum matrix elements $\bm{p}_{vc,\bm{k}}$ between states at the band edges based on the electronic structure of \acp{2DM}.
+These matrix elements are essential for understanding optical emission resulting from the recombination of charge carriers between \ac{CBE} and \ac{VBE}.
+Our study specifically focuses on direct band gap \acp{2DM}.
+Generally, there may exist a group of bands $v_j \in \{v_1,v_2,\ldots\}$ and $c_i\in \{c_1,c_2,\ldots\}$ close to the band edge at $\bm{k}_0$ as illustrated in Fig.~\ref{fig-band-schematic}.
+These bands may either be degenerate, as in the case of monolayer \ce{ReS2}, or the degeneracies may be lifted, for example, due to \ac{SOC} as seen in monolayer \ce{MoS2}.
+The effective optical matrix element for spontaneous emission is obtained by summing over all possible pairs $v_j c_i$ as follows:

-for instance, in monolayer \ce{ReS2} the direct transition is located at the $\Gamma$ high-symmetry point in the \ac{BZ}.
-The \ac{VBE} and \ac{CBE} consist of degenerate bands $v_i \in \{v_1,v_2\}$ and $c_i\in \{c_1,c_2\}$, respectively.
-In other cases, degeneracies are lifted due to symmetry conditions or by \ac{SOC}, as seen in monolayer \ce{MoS2}.
-For our analysis, bands are considered as part of \ac{CBE} or \ac{VBE} if their eigenvalues differ by less than 0.25~eV.
-The justification for this threshold will be discussed later when examining the significance of excitonic effects.
-Additionally, we take into account the symmetry multiplicity $g_{\mathbf{k}}$ of $\mathbf{k}$ in the irreducible-\ac{BZ}, which depends on the specific space group of each material.
-Lastly, the $\alpha$ index specifies the Cartesian direction.